Feminist Iconography: Art, Symbols, and Impact

 The Importance of Feminist Iconography

 Through art that subverts patriarchal conventions, feminist iconography empowers individuals to question social norms and advocate for gender equality.
-These symbols of gender defiance are expressed through various mediums such as paintings, sculptures, and photography, with narratives that emphasize the agency and autonomy of women.
+These symbols of gender defiance are expressed through various mediums, such as paintings, sculptures, and photography, with narratives that emphasize the agency and autonomy of women.

 Art History Context of Feminist Iconography